K-moduli of curves on a quadric surface and K3 surfaces: Introduction

 \section{Introduction}

 The moduli space $\sF$ of polarized K3 surfaces is often constructed as the arithmetic quotient of a Hermitian symmetric domain, and comes with a natural Baily-Borel compactification $\sF \subset \sF^*$.
-A long standing problem has been to compare this compactifcation with other compactifactions which carry a more geometric meaning, such as those coming from Geometric Invariant Theory (GIT).
+A long standing problem has been to compare this compactification with other compactifications which carry a more geometric meaning, such as those coming from Geometric Invariant Theory (GIT).
 In particular, if $\fM$ denotes a GIT compactification, there is often a birational period map $\fp: \fM \dashrightarrow \sF^*$ thanks to the global Torelli theorem for K3 surfaces, and a natural question is whether this map can be resolved in a modular way.

-A conjectural generalization building off work of Shah \cite{Sha80} and Looijenga \cite{Loo2,Loo1} is proposed by Laza and O'Grady in \cite{LO16}.
-When $\sF$ is a Type IV locally symmetric variety associated to a lattice of the form $U^2 \oplus D_{N-2}$ (e.g. hyperelliptic quartic K3s when $N=18$, quartic K3s when $N=19$, or double EPW sextics when $N=20$), they conjecture a systematic way to resolve the period map $\fp$ via a series of birational transformations governed by certain divisors present in $\sF^*$.
-They confirm their conjectures in the case of hyperelliptic quartic K3 surfaces in \cite{LO} (i.e. when $N=18$); we briefly review some of their results.
+The case of degree two K3 surfaces was worked out by Shah \cite{Sha80} and Looijenga \cite{Loo86}.
+In particular, Shah constructs a space $\widehat{\fM}$ as a partial Kirwan desingularization of the GIT quotient $\fM$, which Looijenga shows is simultaneously a small partial resolution of $\sF^*$ (a semi-toric compactification in the language of \cite{Loo2}).
+In particular, there is one space that interpolates between the GIT and Baily-Borel compacitfications.
+A far-reaching conjectural generalization is proposed by Laza and O'Grady in \cite{LO16}.
+When $\sF$ is a Type IV locally symmetric variety associated to a lattice of the form $U^2 \oplus D_{N-2}$ (e.g. hyperelliptic quartic K3 surfaces when $N=18$, quartic K3 surfaces when $N=19$, or double EPW-sextics when $N=20$), they conjecture a systematic way to resolve the period map $\fp$ via a series of birational transformations governed by certain divisors present in $\sF^*$.
+They confirm their conjectures in the case of hyperelliptic quartic K3 surfaces in \cite{LO} (i.e. when $N=18$); we briefly review some of their results (see Section \ref{sec:LOG-VGIT} for a more detailed discussion).